Habiger/Cluster_TDDS/README.md

 ### Objective

-The purpose of this project is to create a fully automated unsupervised learning algorithm to identify individual defects from time-dependent defect spectroscopy (TDDS) data.
+The purpose of this project is to create a fully automated unsupervised learning algorithm to identify individual defects of MOSFETs from time-dependent defect spectroscopy (TDDS) data.

 ### Idea